-Lobbyists have been described as the Third House of a legislature.
-Lobbyists for groups that receive state money (such as in highway construction, schools, and mental health agencies) often represent large constituencies.
+Lobbyists have been described as the "Third House" of a legislature.
+Lobbyists for groups that receive state money (such as highway construction contractors, schools, or social services agencies) often represent large constituencies.
 As those programs have grown in recent decades, so has the influence of their lobbyists.
 Some lobbyists have been in Springfield longer than many of the legislators with whom they deal.
 Experienced lobbyists can recall bills introduced over the years on many subjects; the circumstances leading to their introduction and passage; or why they failed.
 They will know the history of a particular law, and how and why it has been amended over the years.
 Lobbyists can also be a major source of information to legislators on pending bills that would affect the interests they represent, and how those interests might be affected if the bills become law.
 Reputable lobbyists will honestly describe their opponents' arguments and evidence, if asked.